ruslo/CGold/docs/tutorials/install/managing-dependencies/bad.rst

-  But this obviously doesn't scale well since ``x`` is an implicit dependency and we have no control over whether it will be used in future ``a``/``b`` releases or more dependencies will be introduced or on which options/platfroms they depends, etc.
+  But this obviously doesn't scale well since ``x`` is an implicit dependency and we have no control over whether it will be used in future ``a``/``b`` releases or more dependencies will be introduced or on which options/platforms they depends, etc.

-Since version of ``x`` tied to project structure every time you switch ``FOO_WITH_A`` the whole project will rebuild:
+Since version of ``x`` tied to project structure every time you switch option ``FOO_WITH_A`` the whole project will rebuild:

 .. code-block:: none